ah-aliakbarpour/is-prime/README.md

 # is-prime
-Check whether the number is prime or not.
+A function for check whether the number is prime or not.